top of page

 • measure, quantify, monitor, and verify the carbon and greenhouse gas benefits resulting from these practices

 Virginia’s pilot will be led by the Virginia Department of Conservation and Recreation, and implemented by the Thomas Jefferson Soil and Water Conservation District and Colonial Soil and Water Conservation District (“Supporting Partners”).
 Virginia Cooperative Extension and Virginia State University’s Small Farm Outreach Program will assist the supporting partners with recruitment.
-In line with the Justice40 goals, 40% of participating producers will be underserved or limited resource operations.

 Approved Climate Smart Practices